 2012-15 Dr. Joaquin Muńoz, U. of Oklahoma Biological Station/Sevilla, Spain

-2010-13 Dr. Philip Morton, U. of Oklahoma Biological Station (currently an Assistant Professor and Dept Chair, Murray State College, OK)
+2010-13 Dr. Philip Morton, U. of Oklahoma Biological Station (currently at the University of Oklahoma School of Denistry)

 2006-07 Dr. James Larson, U. of Oklahoma Biological Station (currently a Research Scientist, USGS Upper Midwest Environmental Science Center, La Crosse, Wisconsin)

-2005-06 Dr. Chad Hargrave, U. of Oklahoma Biological Station (currently an Associate Professor, Dept. of Biological Sciences, Sam Houston State U., Texas)
+2005-06 Dr. Chad Hargrave, U. of Oklahoma Biological Station (currently an Associate Professor, Dept. of Biological Sciences and Associate Vice-President for Research & Special Programs, Sam Houston State U., Texas)

 2000-01 Dr. Richard Broughton, Dept. of Zoology/Biological Station, U. of Oklahoma (currently Professor and Chair, OU Dept. of Biology)